 Whitby Hall.
 Located at 200 Buchtel Common, Whitby Hall is named in honor of G. Stafford Whitby, a pioneer in the development of polymer science.
-This newly renovated building will be occupied by the Department of Chemical Engineering during Fall 2003.
+This building is occupied by the Department of Chemical Engineering, faculty offices, research labs, and a computer lab classroom.